Explaining Gaps in Employment

 Make sure to mention that despite having taken time from the workforce (to raise your kids, travel, recover from an illness, or reflect on the next step in your career), you are now ready and excited to jump back into the workforce.

 If you need help kickstarting your job search, check out our All-In service that includes a professionally written resume, cover letter, and LinkedIn profile.
+You can also submit your resume here for a free, no-obligation review.

 We are a member of a Professional Association of Resume Writers and Career Coaches.